 - Understand and utilize the life cycle stages of systems development from concept development through manufacturing and operational maintenance

-- Lead and participate in interdisciplinary teams to manage the cost-effective systems
+- Lead and participate in interdisciplinary teams to manage cost-effective systems product development

 - Communicate complex concepts and methods in spoken and written format